Reviewable/Reviewable/docs/reviews.md

 The next three items on the toolbar are counters for files, discussions, and drafts.  <span class="red label">Red</span> counters indicate that you must address the given number of items to advance the review.  <span class="grey label">Grey</span> counters indicate that other participants must address the given number of items, but you're in the clear.

+{:.tip}
-?> The counters take into account your unsent drafts, so somebody else may see different numbers on the same review.
+The counters take into account your unsent drafts, so somebody else may see different numbers on the same review.

 The **files counter** displays the number of files that remain to be reviewed at the current diff bounds, either <span class="red label">by you</span> or <span class="grey label">by others</span>.
 Click to cycle between these files (default keyboard shorcut: `n`).
 You're free to disregard these suggestions, of course, but if you find yourself doing so often you may want to check the review settings in the [Changes summary box](#changes-summary) or customize your [review completion condition](repositories.md#completion-condition), which also controls the per-file reviewed state.

+{:.tip}
-?> If you can’t get things to work the way you want, have a look at [issue #404](https://github.com/Reviewable/Reviewable/issues/404) for a more thorough exploration of “to review” semantics and suggestions for alternative command bindings.
+If you can’t get things to work the way you want, have a look at [issue #404](https://github.com/Reviewable/Reviewable/issues/404) for a more thorough exploration of “to review” semantics and suggestions for alternative command bindings.

 The **discussions counter** display the number of discussions that are waiting for your <span class="red label">reply</span> or that are <span class="grey label">unresolved</span>.
 Click to cycle between these discussions (default keyboard shortcuts: `j` for next unreplied, `⇧J` for next unresolved).

+{:.tip}
-?> The main general discussion is always considered resolved.
+The main general discussion is always considered resolved.

 The **drafts counter** displays the number of drafts you have pending, and also turns red if you have any buffered state such as review marks, disposition changes, or acknowledgements.
 Click to cycle between your drafts.
 You can publish all of your drafts and other buffered changes by clicking the **Publish** button.